ahmedbadawy11/Book-Recommendation-System/README.md

 and relevant recommendations.
 The goal is to connect readers with books that match their interests, enhancing their reading experience and promoting literature exploration in the digital age.

+ # Tech Stack:
+Our chatbot boasts a dynamic tech stack, utilizing Dialogflow for the front end and Flask for the back end, ensuring a seamless and interactive experience.
+We've crafted two distinct recommendation options:
+1️⃣ Recommendation by Book Name: Share your favorite book, and the chatbot will fetch related suggestions.
+Perfect for those with a specific book in mind.
+2️⃣ Recommendation by Genre: Immerse yourself in recommendations based on your preferred genre.
+Ideal for readers seeking fresh perspectives.

+# Data Source:
+We've harnessed the power of the CMU Book Summary Dataset on Kaggle, encompassing summaries for an impressive 16,559 books, along with vital metadata such as author, title, and genre.
+This wealth of information fuels our chatbot's intelligent recommendations.

+# Acknowledgments:
+A heartfelt shoutout to our incredible team members:

+Anas Ibrahim Ali Elbatra
+Esmael Alahmady Ebrahim Ezz
+Yousef Abd Al Haleem Ahmed Shindy